benjaminion/upgrading-ethereum-book/src/book.md

 We can think about this as follows.
 With $k = 1$ we get two attempts, therefore $q$ appears twice in each product.
 To calculate $p^{(1)}_j$ we need the sum over the all the combinations of the probability of getting a tail of length exactly $j$ (that is, $q_j$) multiplied by the probability of getting a tail of $j$ or less (that is, not getting a tail longer than $j$, otherwise we would have chosen that length instead of $j$).

-Visually, calculating $p^{(1)}_2$ looks like the sum of the values in the shaded area of this diagram,
+Visually, calculating $p^{(1)}_2$ looks like the sum of the values in the shaded area of the next diagram.

 <a id="img_randomness_tail_probabilities"></a>
 <div class="image" style="width:40%">

-![Matrix of tail length probabilities](md/images/diagrams/randomness_tail_probabilities.svg) The probability that we get a maximum tail length of exactly two with two attempts is the sum of the terms in the shaded area.
+![Matrix of tail length probabilities](md/images/diagrams/randomness_tail_probabilities.svg) The probability that we get a maximum tail length of exactly two with two attempts is the sum of the terms in the shaded areas.
+Despite the overlap, each term is included only once.

 </div>